CalebF94/Data-Analysis-Projects/README.md

 ## PGA Tour Project

 This was another independent project where I attempted to predict the stroke average and winners on the PGA Tour for the 2019 season.
 I used regression and classification methods such as KNN, SVM, random forest, and logistic regression.
-This project was completed in Rstudio and used packages such as caret, tree, random forest and the tidyverse packages.
+This project was completed in Rmarkdown in Rstudio and used packages such as caret, tree, random forest and the tidyverse packages.